swlinn/policy-apigw/user-defined-policies/jwe-decrypt/README.md

         - A192KW
         - A256KW
     - Crypto Object:
-        This is a required properly.
+        This is a required property.
 Specify the name of the DataPower Crypto object used to decrypt the message.
 Note that:
         - The Crypto Object referenced must be the associated Crypto Key (private key)
         - The private key file must be referenced by the Crypto Key object provided.